 9. Lyader Tschaman

 If you think Kashmir food culture does not have enough vegetarian dishes, then you are wrong.
 Lyader Tschaman is a Kashmiri cottage cheese cooked in rich creamy gravy.
 The cottage cheese in Kashmir is yellow in color and so is the gravy.
 You will find this dish in almost every household.
 A traditional delicacy even non-vegetarians won’t be able to stop themselves from relishing.
+Undoubtedly, it is the most sought-after vegetarian Kashmiri food.

 Where To Try: Kooks Restaurant, Lhasa Restaurant